hexaxsoftwares/houx.js/README.md

 //widget properties or attributes names can also be bind using the '*' , asterisks flag
 ```
 params will be exposed to the template instance as `$params`

 validations will raise a Pixel Error or warn , if failed.

-params can aswell be passed an array of params names, this is useful when there is no use case of validations e.g
+params can aswell be passed an array of params names strings, this is useful when there is no use case of validations e.g

-`properties:['color','seed']`
+`params:['color','seed']`

 # Custom Nodes